Generic selectors

 Ultimately, instead of the planned rebuild, they opted to splash the cash on the playing squad in order to remain competitive in the Premier League.

-Molineux stadium capacity
+Molineux Stadium capacity

 The original expansion plans were ambitious in that they wanted to increase the stadium's capacity to the 50,000 mark.
 That would represent a significant increase on the current capacity of 31,500.

-If the plans do ever come back to life, then at 50,000, the stadium would become the largest football stadium in the Midlands and one of the biggest in the Premier League.
-At present, Villa Park is the largest stadium in the Midlands, with a capacity of 42,573, but that will soon move to past the 50,000 mark due to renovation work on the North Stand.
+If the plans ever come back to life, then at 50,000, the stadium would become the largest football stadium in the Midlands and one of the biggest in the Premier League.
+At present, Villa Park is the largest stadium in the Midlands, with a capacity of 42,573, but that will soon move past the 50,000 mark due to renovation work on the North Stand.

 The threat of relegation looms large